neelabhsinha/lm-application-eval-kit/README.md

 - `--model_name MODEL1 MODEL2 ...`: Specifies one or more model names to be used for the evaluation.
 Models should be provided as a space-separated list.
 This allows flexibility in testing multiple models in a single run.

 - `--split {train,test}`: Determines the data split to use during tasks.
 Options are `train` for training data and `test` for test data, with `test` being the default.

+For evaluations, model_name will take HuggingFace model keys.
+For collecting results, model_name will take the keys specified in `beautified_model_names` in `const.py`, or the HuggingFace model name after the first slash(/).

 #### Prompt Style Options